wendlers/pyscmpd/README.md

 Customize
 ---------

+__Favorite Users__

-To modify the list of your favorite users to browse, edit the "[favorite-users]" section in "~/.pyscmpd/pyscmp.conf".
+To modify the list of your favorite users to browse, edit the *[favorite-users]* section in "~/.pyscmpd/pyscmp.conf".
 The format used for favorite users is:

 	category: user1, user2, ...

-*category* is then shown in the browser as subfolder folder of "favorite-users" folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
+*category* is then shown in the browser as subfolder folder of *favorite-users* folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
 E.g.
 "griz" for [GRiZ] (http://soundcloud.com/griz).

+__Favorite Groups__

-To define the favaorite groups shown in the browser, add them under the "[favorite-groups]" section in "~/.pyscmpd/pyscmp.conf".
+To define the favaorite groups shown in the browser, add them under the *[favorite-groups]* section in "~/.pyscmpd/pyscmp.conf".
 The format used for favorite users is:

 	groups: group1, group2, ...

-*groupN* is shon in the broser as subfolder of the "favorite-groups" folder. *groupN* is the group name as shown in the URL when browsing a group.
+*groupN* is shon in the broser as subfolder of the *favorite-groups* folder. *groupN* is the group name as shown in the URL when browsing a group.
 E.g. "deep-house-4".

+__Favorite Favorites__

+To define a set of users whos favorite tracks are listed under the *favorite-favorites* folder, add them to the *[favorite-favorites]* section in  "~/.pyscmpd/pyscmp.conf".
+The format used for favorite favorites is:

+	favorites: <user1>, <user2>, ...

+For each *userN*, a subfolder of *favorite-favorites* is shown in the browser.
+When *userN* is opened, all the favorite tracks of that user are listed.

+__Complete Example__

 The following shows a complete sample for the two mentioned section as seen in *pysmpc.conf*: